-As provided for in the Development Agreement, the effective liquor license associated with Pier Sixty-Six North may be used on Pier Sixty-Six South during Special Events due to the common ownership of the parcels.
+As provided for in the Development Agreement, the effective liquor license associated with Pier North will be used on Pier South during Special Events due to the common ownership of the parcels.
 Alcoholic beverages for sale on-site during hours of operation will be controlled and served only by bartenders and wait staff.
 Indoor and outdoor rooms where beer, wine, or liquor are sold or offered for sale will be adequately soundproofed to ensure noise from instrumental music, singing, and other forms of entertainment is mitigated pursuant to Sec.5-34, Code of Ordinances.